 ISO 9001 requires that all equipment used in measuring or monitoring processes needs to be maintained and calibrated.
 These calibrations must be routinely performed as determined by the quality assurance procedure.

-Sage’s In-Situ Calibration verification process is extremely simple and can be performed in the pipe or duct simply and inexpensively.
-The process verifies that the sensor and electronics are properly functioning, eliminates the need for factory recalibration and meets ISO 9001 requirements.
+Sage’s In-Situ Calibration verification process is straightforward and can be performed easily and inexpensively in the pipe or duct.
+The process verifies that the sensor and electronics are properly functioning, eliminates the need for factory recalibration, and meets ISO 9001 requirements.

-ISO 50001 provides voluntary standards for industrial plants, governmental agencies, commercial and institutional facilities interested in using energy management systems to improve energy efficiency, to save on energy costs and minimize the environmental impact of greenhouse gases.
-These are continuous processes in which measurement and monitoring equipment are required to establish baseline energy consumption, and then continual measuring and monitoring the actual usage.
+ISO 50001 provides voluntary standards for industrial plants, governmental agencies, commercial and institutional facilities interested in using energy management systems to improve energy efficiency, to save on energy costs, and minimize the environmental impact of greenhouse gases.
+These are continuous processes in which measurement and monitoring equipment are required to establish baseline energy consumption, and then continually measuring and monitoring the actual usage.

 TMFMs are useful measurement instruments for ISO 50001 energy management systems.
 They can be used to measure natural gas consumption at different parts of the facility and individual combustion sources.
 They also are effectual at measuring compressed air and can be used to help determine and monitor compressed air leakage.
 Additionally, energy monitoring specialists can use portable TMFMs, such as the Sage Prism when performing energy management audits or simply quickly check the flow rate in the pipe.
 Furthermore, the Sage meters comply with the calibration requirements within ISO 9001.